Giordyman2/Rings-of-Aether/src/site/notes/The Lore/Falls of Destiny.md

 # Background

-The Falls of Destiny were found first by Captain Elara the Bold, a [[Milinel\|Milinel]] that prior to this event was considered a [[Fuuder\|Fuuder]], that was intrigued by the strange mist that could be seen the north-west tip of the continent and decided to check it out.
+The Falls of Destiny were found first by Captain Elara the Bold, a [[The Races/Milinel\|Milinel]] that prior to this event was considered a [[The Lore/Fuuder\|Fuuder]], that was intrigued by the strange mist that could be seen the north-west tip of the continent and decided to check it out.

 She and her crew survived y not falling, because her ship was magically spit out of the border.
 And during this event, a comet appeared shortly in the night sky.